evans2bm/it3038c-scripts/README.md

 ### Lab 7

-This will show you how to run the PlaceHolder Script, which uses PlaceHolder Module
+This will show you how to run the WifiToolsScript, which uses the WifiTools Module.

+﻿Install-Module -Name WifiTools

+Function PublicIP {

+$IP = Get-PublicIP
+Write-Host("The Public IP Address is: $IP")
+}

+Function InteraceIP {

+$IP= Get-InterfaceIP
+return $IP
+}

+Function WifiState {

+$Wifi= Get-WifiState
+return $Wifi

+}